 Key Takeaways from Trading Strategy Guides

 How profitable is Forex trading?
 As we have seen, this question has no definite answer.
-There are many variables which affect the outcome of a trade.
+Many variables affect the outcome of a trade.
 What is clear, however, is that your actions must be consistent.

 Overall, the fundamental approach is seen as less effective than the technical one.
 Nevertheless, it may still help you to sift through entry signals obtained through technical analysis.